panpanzhang99299/panpanzhang99299.github.io/_teaching/stat3375q.md

 **Fall 2016, Fall 2017, Spring 2018**

 This cource focuses on the mathematical theory underlying statistical methods.
 Topics include but not limited to
-* probability spacesdistributions in one and several dimensions,
+* Probability distributions in one and several dimensions
-* generating functions,
+* Generating functions
-* limit theorems.
+* Limit theorems